Accounting (ACCT)

 ACCT 6110.
 Financial Accounting and Reporting.
 3 Hours.

 This course will cover the hypothetical, conceptual and pragmatic principles with form the general frame of reference for financial accounting and reporting.
 Pronouncements issued by FASB and predecessor standard-setting bodies will be researched as well as current accounting issues. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
-Explain the conceptual framework for financial reporting under both the U.S. generally accepted accounting principles (GAAP).
-2. Describe and apply the time value of money concepts.
-3. Prepare an income statement and detect issues dealing with its content, presentation, and disclosure.
-4. Prepare and interpret a classified balance sheet.
-5. Identify and explain the five steps in the revenue recognition process.
-6. Specify the measurement and valuation issues and the related income statement effects of transactions involving cash, accounts receivable, and inventories.
-7. Distinguish events that need to be recorded in the accounting records.
-8. Prepare accounting records and financial statements from source documents in accordance with Generally Accepted Accounting Standards.
-9. Identify the major differences between financial and tax accounting.
-10. Explain and analyze financial statements, including their footnotes.
+Explain the conceptual framework for financial reporting under the U.S. generally accepted accounting principles (GAAP).
+2. Apply the concepts and techniques that underlay the preparation of the four major financial statements (Comprehensive Income Statement, Statement of Retained Earnings, Balance Sheet, and Statement of Cash Flows).
+3. Identify and explain the five steps in the revenue recognition process.
+4. Identify the major differences between financial and tax accounting.
+5. Analyze and explain financial statements from source documents in accordance with (GAAP), including related footnotes.
 Prerequisites: Acceptance into the MAcc Program.
 FA.

 ACCT 6130.
 Auditing and Attestation.
 3 Hours.